 - Install FME Flow to: By default, most files for your FME Flow installation are written to C:\Program Files\FMEFlow\.
-To change the installation directory, modify the path. - Install the FME Flow System Share to: By default, FME Flow System Share files, which include Repositories and Resources, are written to %ALLUSERSPROFILE% \Safe Software\FME Flow\.
+To change the installation directory, modify the path.
+Do not specify a UNC path. - Install the FME Flow System Share to: By default, FME Flow System Share files, which include Repositories and Resources, are written to %ALLUSERSPROFILE% \Safe Software\FME Flow\.